Toward an Asymptotic Efficiency Theory on Regular Parameter Manifolds: Efficiency Theory for Differentiable Functionals on Parameter Manifolds

+\end{definition} When no additional restriction is imposed on $\calP$ and $\mathscr{P}_{\P}$ is the set of all one-dimensional DQM submodels at $\P$ of $\calP$, the model is locally nonparametric and $\Lambda_{\P} \equiv L_{2, 0} (\P)$.
+In words, the model tangent space at $\P$ consists of all $\P$-mean zero squared integrable functions with respect to $\P$.
 As mentioned, one of the most important insights garnered from semiparametric efficiency theory is the intimate connection between ``differentiability'' of the parameter of interest $\chi$ and the existence of RAL estimators for $\chi$; see the first part of Theorem 2.1 of \cite{van1991differentiable}.
 Since $\chi$ takes values in manifold $\Psi$, we generalize the definition of differentiable functionals as follows.
-The definition below essentially excludes the irregular case documented in \citet{hundrieser2024lower}, where the authors showed that the non-uniqueness of the population \Frechet{} mean precludes even uniformly consistent estimators. \begin{definition} $\chi \equiv \chi (\P)$ is said to be differentiable at $\P$ relative to $\mathscr{P}_{\P}$, if there exists a continuous and linear map $\dot{\chi} (\P): \Lambda_{\P} \rightarrow \T_{\chi (\P)} \Psi$ such that
+The definition below essentially excludes the irregular case documented in \cite{hundrieser2024lower}, where the authors showed that the non-uniqueness of the population \Frechet{} mean precludes even uniformly consistent estimators. \begin{definition} $\chi \equiv \chi (\P)$ is said to be differentiable at $\P$ relative to $\mathscr{P}_{\P}$, if there exists a continuous and linear map $\dot{\chi} (\P): \Lambda_{\P} \rightarrow \T_{\chi (\P)} \Psi$ such that